waunx/AdapSafe/README.md

 ------

-This is the official implementation for [AdapSafe: Adaptive and Safe-Certified Deep Reinforcement Learning-Based Frequency Control for Carbon-neutral Power Systems], which proposes a novel **DRL-based frequency control framework**, AdapSafe, to simultaneously address the two crucial challenges of **safety guarantee and adaptiveness enhancement in a non-stationary environment** to facilitate its real-world applications.
+This is the official implementation for ["AdapSafe: Adaptive and Safe-Certified Deep Reinforcement Learning-Based Frequency Control for Carbon-neutral Power Systems"](https://doi.org/10.1609/aaai.v37i4.25660), which proposes a novel **DRL-based frequency control framework**, AdapSafe, to simultaneously address the two crucial challenges of **safety guarantee and adaptiveness enhancement in a non-stationary environment** to facilitate its real-world applications.

 ### Environment